“The power of web is in its universality. Access by everyone regardless of disability is an essential aspect.” – Tim Berners-Lee

 If you use colour as a way of distinguishing content, candidates who are blind, partially blind or are colour blind will be unable to recognise your content.
 You should either use patterns, meaningful semantics or formatting along with colour to highlight critical information, such as hyperlinked text.
 If you’ve ever used Trello for task management, you may have noticed their accessibility mode, which when switched on displays patterns alongside their colour-coded labels.

 Forms are a critical part of your recruitment website, they are the literal gateway for your candidates to gain access to your services.
 Aside from candidate registrations, you may use forms for client enquiries or digital downloads.
 Your forms must be as easy to use and accessible as possible for everyone.
+This is a key element when considering web design for recruiters.
 Including instructions help users understand how to complete your forms, and labels not only ensure that your users know where to enter specific information, but it also helps users who may be using speech input or screen readers to navigate your content.

 Many website users with motor disabilities as well as blind users often rely on a keyboard to navigate through content.
 Motor disabilities can range from mild tremors to no use of hands and there are a range of modified keyboards available to cater for the needs of these users.
 Supporting keyboard navigation allows your candidates to use the tab key to move through the interactive elements of your website such as links, forms, buttons etc and then continue to engage with each element using their keyboard.